SR-TAFE/convert_docs/README.md

 2. **Office File Format Converter**: This script automates the conversion of legacy Microsoft Office file formats (.doc, .xls, .ppt) to their current equivalents (.docx, .xlsx, .pptx).

+### Signing Note
+This script is not signed, which means you will need to run it as either unsigned or with a local signature added to it.
+As such it should only be used in test environments, and is not production ready.
+Take a read of Microsoft's guidance onExecutionPolicy before making any changes and tread with care. https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.4

 ## Office File Format Converter

 ### Description